Cajac/picoCTF-Writeups/picoGym_Exclusive/Forensics/WPA-ing_Out.md

 ![Name of the SSID field in Wireshark](Name_of_SSID_Field_in_Wireshark.png)

-In the status bar at the bottom of the windows you can see that the name is `wlan.ssid`.
+In the status bar at the bottom of the windows you can see that the field name for the SSID is `wlan.ssid`.

 Also, lets double check that this is the only SSID used in the PCAP.
 For this we use the commandline version of Wireshark
 called `tshark`.
 We only want to output the `wlan.ssid` field so we change the output to specific fields (-T fields) and